| Written by Michal Wozniakowski-Zehenter

 As with wireless sensor networks, radio frequency identification technology can also be used for proximity warning systems.
 By adding an RFID tag and antenna to a vehicle, it can now act as a highly effective radar system that can alert drivers to any potential collisions or unsafe situations.
 Furthermore, a truck with an accompanying RFID reader can provide even more safety measures by emitting sounds and lights to warn drivers of any approaching people or equipment.
 By utilising sophisticated algorithms that assess the strength of the incoming signal and produce an escalating audio alert, safety zone boundaries can be fine-tuned for optimal protection.
 A reliable proximity monitoring system necessitates the implementation of an RFID wireless network and appropriate software that can dynamically adapt detection zones, typically spanning distances of 10 to 300 meters.

-The technology is widely used by personnel who works alone – the device communicates with a central server that the employer or rescue services can access.
+The technology is widely used by personnel who work alone – the device communicates with a central server that the employer or rescue services can access.
 In the event of an emergency, the employee can simply push a panic button on the device to send an alert to the server.
-Moreover, the tracking device is equipped to recognise potentially hazardous situations and automatically alert safety coordinators to trigger a rescue operation for miners safety.
+Moreover, the tracking device is equipped to recognise potentially hazardous situations and automatically alert safety coordinators to trigger a rescue operation for miners' safety.

 RTLS